 The main challenge in our problem arises from the noise structure, which combines both linear Stratonovich and nonlinear It\^o components.
 A second difficulty stems from the power-type nonlinearity and the lack of a regularizing effect from the Schr\"dinger operator.
 To overcome these issues, we employ the Yosida approximation operator, along with Strichartz estimates and local smoothing estimates, which provide the necessary control over the nonlinearity and compensate for the limited regularization of the Schr\"odinger operator.

 Another challenge in our analysis is the absence of compact embeddings as a Gelfand triple.
 In contrast, the methods used to establish LDP in \cite{MR4140079, MR4657197, MR4806981} rely heavily on such compactness conditions.
 Consequently, these approaches cannot be applied to prove LDP in the full solution space in our case.
 Similarly, in \cite{MR2570011, MR2982734, MR4256725}, the LDP was established only in the space $C([0, T]; H)$, rather than in the full solution space $C([0, T]; H) \cap L^p(0, T; H^1)$, due to the lack of compact embeddings.
 To overcome this difficulty, we adopt the mild solution approach introduced by Zhu et al. in \cite{zhu2023large}.
 In \cite{MR4256725}, the authors establish the LDP for the SNLSE with multiplicative noise in the one-dimensional case, assuming $H^1$ regularity for the initial data.
 In contrast, our result is valid in arbitrary spatial dimensions $d$ for any $\alpha \in (1, \tfrac{4}{d}+1)$.
+This restriction on $\alpha$ arises from the well-posedness of the skeleton equation and the stochastic controlled equation.
 Moreover, we work with less regular initial data, requiring only $u_0 \in H$.